Super Bowl LVI: Go Bengals!

 Each cat is an individual so not every Bengal will be the same, but in general, you can expect these cats to have a lot of energy.
 In fact, Bengal cats were one of the reasons cat exercise wheels were originally developed.
 They need lots of play time and ways to get their energy out or they’ll run into behavior problems.

 While most cats naturally want to climb, Bengals in particular are known for their tendency to climb.
 Have a high nook in your house that the cat can easily reach?
 Chances are you’ll often find them up there.
-They also tend to be extra curious and you may often find them getting into places you don’t want them if they are bored.
+They tend to be extra curious and you may often find them getting into places you don’t want them if they are bored.
 You can help mitigate the unwanted climbing by building cat shelves or adding plenty of cat towers to your home.

 Clearly, providing enrichment for your cat is extra important if they are a Bengal.
 One way to provide enrichment?
 Training!
 Bengals can be excellent cats for those interested in clicker training their cats.
 They may catch on faster than some other breeds and be better able to do tricks that other cats may not learn as easily.